 So I’ve told you about a bunch of great bass guitars.
 Now what?
 How are you supposed to choose the one that’s right for you?
 Here’s a little more advice, broken down by musical style:

-- Metal: Consider the Ibanez SR500 or the Schecter Stiletto Custom.
+- Metal: The Ibanez SR500 or the Schecter Stiletto Custom as some of the best bass guitars for metal.
 These basses have the powerful EQ shaping you need to cut through the mix.
 I think the Ibanez SR Series is especially great for players who use a pick.

 - Hard Rock: The same advice as above also applies here, but also think about the Fender Precision bass.
 It has passive pickups, but a fairly aggressive and punchy sound when dialed in right.

 - Rock: Any of the basses listed in this review would do well in rock music.
 Make your choice based on your own personal playing style.

 - Jazz: Think about the Ibanez SR Series for its tone shaping and fast neck, but of course you also want to consider the Fender Jazz Bass.
 It’s a classic for a reason.

 - Blues: I’d prefer a bass with passive pickups like one of the Fenders.
 They tend to sound a little more organic to me ear.

 - Country: For modern country-rock you may want a flexible bass like the Ibanez.
 For more traditional country I’d go with a Fender.

 This is all general advice, based on my experience playing bass over the past few decades.
 You can do whatever you want, with any bass you want.
 Consider this article as a starting point, but keep on exploring your options.
 You’ll find the search for the perfect tone is a never-ending journey that will last throughout your music career